MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Related Work

 \emph{1) Fully-Accessible Attacks ($\mathcal{A}_F$): } In this setting, the adversaries can directly copy and deploy the victim model.

 \emph{2) Dataset-Accessible Attacks ($\mathcal{A}_D$): } The adversaries can access the training dataset of the victim model, whereas they can only query the victim model.
-The adversaries may obtain a stolen model by knowledge distillation \cite{hinton2015distilling}.
+The adversaries may obtain a stolen model via knowledge distillation \cite{hinton2015distilling}.

-\emph{3) Model-Accessible Attacks ($\mathcal{A}_M$): } The adversaries have complete access to the victim model whereas having no training samples.
+\emph{3) Model-Accessible Attacks ($\mathcal{A}_M$): } The adversaries have complete access to the victim model while having no training samples.
 This attack may happen when the victim model is open-sourced.
 The adversaries may directly fine-tune the victim model (with their own samples) or use the victim model for data-free distillation in a zero-shot learning framework \cite{fang2019data} to obtain the stolen model.

-\emph{4) Query-Only Attacks ($\mathcal{A}_Q$): } This is the most threatening type of model stealing where the adversaries can only query the victim model.
+\emph{4) Query-Only Attacks ($\mathcal{A}_Q$): } This is the most threatening type of model stealing, where the adversaries can only query the victim model.
 Depending on the feedback of the victim model, the query-only attacks can be divided into two sub-categories, including the \emph{label-query attacks} \cite{papernot2017practical,jagielski2020high,chandrasekaran2020exploring} and the \emph{logit-query attacks} \cite{tramer2016stealing,orekondy2019knockoff}.
-In general, label-query attacks adopted the victim model to annotate some substitute (unlabeled) samples, based on which to train their substitute model.
+In general, label-query attacks adopted the victim model to annotate some substitute (unlabeled) samples based on which to train their substitute model.
 In the logit-query attacks, the adversary usually obtains the function-similar substitute model by minimizing the distance between its predicted logits and those generated by the victim model.